reflex-dev/reflex-web/docs/library/forms/button.md

 When the "Increment" button is clicked, it triggers the `ButtonState.increment` event handler, and when the "Decrement" button is clicked, it triggers the `ButtonState.decrement` event handler.

+## Special Events and Server-Side Actions

+Buttons in Reflex can trigger special events and server-side actions, allowing you to create dynamic and interactive user experiences.
+You can bind these events to buttons using the `on_click` prop.
+For a comprehensive list of
+available special events and server-side actions, please refer to the [Special Events Documentation](https://specialevent/link/here) for detailed information and usage examples.

 ## Grouping Buttons
-In your Reflex-based application, you can group buttons effectively using the `Stack` component and the `ButtonGroup` component.
+In your Reflex application, you can group buttons effectively using the `Stack` component and the `ButtonGroup` component.
 Each of these options offers unique capabilities to help you structure and style your buttons.